 Salamander skin is very sensitive.
-Handle salamanders with wet hands.
-No salamanders are poisonous to humans; however, some produce toxins than can irritate human skin.
+If necessary to handle, do so only with clean, wet hands (no lotions or insect repellants).
+Some salamanders, especially newts, can be highly poisonous to mammals, including humans, if ingested, but none are dangerous through contact; however, some produce toxins that can irritate human skin.

 Most salamanders do not bite, but some large aquatic salamanders can bite hard.
 A good way to observe salamanders is to use a clear plastic container.
 Salamanders should then be released at the point of capture.